- 16 Jan 2026

 Before you begin, make sure you have the following:

-You’re an Admin-level user (needed for Step 1 and Step 2)
+You’re an Admin-level user (needed for Steps 1-2)

-You’re using a Microsoft 365 and/or Google Workspace email environment
+You have a Microsoft Exchange or Google Workspace email environment

 Proofpoint PhishAlarm

-First, you need to assign appropriate user permissions to members of your security team to access the Phishing features in Red Canary.
-Permissions are role-specific and determine access to features based on your team member’s responsibilities.
+Assign appropriate user permissions to members of your security team to access Managed Phishing Response.
+Permissions are role-specific and determine access to capabilities based on your team member’s responsibilities.
+See the table below for details.

 Role | Description | Permissions |